- Chart

 Goal

-To seek daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Dow Jones U.S. Real Estate Index.
+To provide two times the inverse daily return of the Dow Jones U.S. Real Estate Index.

 Investment Approach and Strategy

-Composition The ETF primarily holds financial instruments, such as swap agreements, to achieve its leveraged inverse exposure.
-It does not directly hold real estate assets.
+Composition The ETF uses derivatives, such as swap agreements and futures contracts, to gain its leveraged inverse exposure to the underlying index.
+It does not directly hold real estate or real estate-related securities for investment purposes.

 Market Position